 You can keep things really simple by filling your sensory bin with sand or water, but if you want to branch out a little, while still keeping things easy, the ideas below are great.

-Here are more than 30 of our favorite sensory bin ideas!
+Here are some of our favorite simple sensory bin ideas!

 You can also join our FREE 10 Day Simple Sensory Bin Challenge.
 Join HERE.